 Take action immediately as it is valid for a limited time.
 You’ll also receive promotional emails like the screenshot below.

 After you sign up for the free version, Grammarly will periodically send discounts and deals offers to your email.
-During the last Black Friday and Cyber Monday, Grammarly was offering up to 50% discount.
+For example, during the last Black Friday and Cyber Monday, Grammarly was offering up to 55% off discount.